-Washington hospitals might begin some elective procedures, halted by coronavirus, under new Inslee guidance
+Washington hospitals can begin some elective procedures, halted by coronavirus, Inslee says

-Gov. Jay Inslee announced new guidance Wednesday that gives hospitals and health care providers a little more leeway as they seek to resume non-urgent medical procedures that the governor had halted in response to the coronavirus pandemic.
+Gov. Jay Inslee announced new guidance Wednesday that gives hospitals and health care providers more leeway to resume some non-urgent medical procedures that the governor had halted in response to the coronavirus pandemic.
+But he also said he will extend his “stay home” order beyond May 4, when it is currently set to expire.

-Inslee’s actions don’t materially change his order, originally announced March 19, which banned all non-urgent medical and dental procedures.
-Instead, as circumstances have changed, the governor is issuing new guidance in how health care providers should interpret his initial order.
+Inslee’s actions don’t materially change his order on medical procedures, originally announced March 19, which banned all non-urgent medical and dental procedures.
+Instead, he is issuing new guidance in how health care providers should interpret his initial order.

 That order was an effort to conserve both hospital space and personal protective equipment, like gowns and face masks, for the flood of COVID-19 patients that experts were predicting.
 It applied to all procedures not expected to “cause harm to the patient” if delayed for three months.
 It did not define “harm.”